distro-core-curated-mirrors/klish/docs/klish3.en.md

 ### Commands and parameters

 Commands (tag `COMMAND`) can have parameters (tag `PARAM`).
-A command is defined by within a VIEW and belongs to it.
-Parameters are defined within the command and, in turn, belong to it.
-A command can consist of only one word, unlike the commands in klish of previous versions.
-If you want to define a verbose command, then nested commands are created.
-I.e. within the command identified by the first word of a verbose command, a command identified by the to the second word of a verbose command, etc.
+A command is defined within a VIEW and belongs to it.
+Parameters are defined within the command and, in turn, belong to COMMAND.
+A command name can consist of only one word, unlike the commands in klish of previous versions.
+If you want to define a command consist of several words, then nested commands must be created.
+I.e. the command identified by the second word must be defined inside the command identified by the first word, etc.

-Strictly speaking, a command differs from a parameter only in that its value can be can only be a predefined word, while the value of a parameter can be be anything.
+Strictly speaking, a command differs from a parameter only in that its value can be a predefined word, while the value of a parameter can be anything you want.
 Only the type of the parameter determines its possible values.
-Thus so the command can be thought of as a parameter with a type that says that the valid value is the parameter name itself.
-Internal implementation teams are exactly like that.
+So the command can be thought of as a parameter with a type that says that the valid value is the parameter's name itself.
+Internal command implementation are exactly like that.

-In general, a parameter can be defined directly in VIEW rather than internally teams, but this is more of an atypical case.
+In general, a parameter can be defined directly in VIEW rather than in COMMAND, but this is an unusual case.

 Like VIEW, commands and parameters can be references.
-In this case, the reference can be consider it simply as a substitution of the object pointed to by the reference.
+In this case, the reference can be considered simply as a substitution of the object pointed to by the reference.

 Parameters can be mandatory, optional, or mandatory selection among several candidate parameters.
-Thus, when entering the command some parameters may be specified by the operator and some may not.
-When parsing The command line is used to compose a sequence of selected parameters.
+Thus, the operator can specify some parameters and don't specify the others.

 ### Parameter type

 The type of a parameter defines the allowed values of that parameter.
 Usually types are defined separately using the `PTYPE` tag, and the parameter refers to a specific type by its name.
-The type can also be defined directly inside the parameter, but this is is not a typical case, since standard types can cover most of the Needs.
+The type can also be defined directly inside the parameter, but this is not a typical case, since standard types can cover most of the needs.

-The PTYPE type, like a command, performs a specific action specified by the tag `ACTION`.
-The action specified for the type checks the value entered by the operator parameter and returns the result - success or error.
+The PTYPE, like a command, performs a specific action specified by the tag `ACTION`.
+The action specified for the type validates the value entered by the operator and returns the result - success or error.

 ### Action

-Each command must define the action to be performed when that command is entered operator.
+Each command must define the action to be performed when that command is entered by the operator.
 The action can be a single action, or multiple actions for a single command.
 The action is declared with the `ACTION` tag inside the command.
-ACTION specifies a reference to the symbol (function) from the function plugin that will be executed in this case.
+ACTION specifies a reference to the symbol (function) from the function plugin that will be executed.
 All data inside the ACTION tag is available to the symbol.
-The symbol can at its own discretion use this information.
-As data, for example, it can be set to script to be executed by the symbol.
+The symbol can use this information as he wants.
+For example, it can be used as a script to be executed by the symbol.

 The result of the action is a "return code".
-It defines the success or failure to execute the command as a whole.
-If a command is defined for one command more than one action, then calculating the return code becomes more complex Task.
-Each action has a flag that determines whether the return code affects the of the current action to a common return code.
-Actions also have settings, determining whether the action will be executed if the previous action is executed ended with an error.
-If several actions are performed sequentially, that have an influence flag on the common return code, then the common return code will be the code the return of the last such action.
+It defines the success or failure while whole COMMAND execution.
+If a COMMAND contains multiple ACTIONs then return code calculating becomes more complex task.
+Each action has a flag that determines whether the return code of current action affects the general return code.
+Actions also have settings, determining whether the action will be executed if the previous action has returned the error.
+If several actions can influence a general return code and are performed sequentially, then the general return code will be the return code of the last such action.

 ### Filters

 Filters are commands that process the output of other commands.
-The filter can be specified on the command line after the main command and the `|` sign.
-The filter cannot be a stand-alone command and can be used without the main commands.
-An example of a typical filter is the UNIX analog of the `grep` utility.
+The filter can be specified on the command line after the main command and the `|` character.
+The filter cannot be a stand-alone command and can't be used without the main command.
+An example of a typical filter is the analog of the `grep` utility.
 Filters can be used one after the other, with a `|` separator like this is done in the shell.

-If the command is not a filter, it cannot be used after the character `|`.
+If the command is not a filter, it cannot be used after the `|` character.

 The filter is specified in the configuration files using the `FILTER` tag.

 ### Parameter Containers

-SWITCH and SEQ containers are used to aggregate nested parameters and define the rules by which the command line is parsed with respect to of these parameters.
+SWITCH and SEQ containers are used to aggregate nested parameters and define the rules by which the command line is parsed with respect to these parameters.

-By default, it is assumed that if a command is defined sequentially within a command several parameters, then all these parameters must also be consistently to be present on the command line.
-However, sometimes there is a need for the operator has entered only one parameter of his choice from the set of possible parameters.
+By default, it is assumed that if a several parameters are defined sequentially within a command, then all these parameters must sequentially present on the command line.
+However, sometimes there is a need to select only one parameter from the set of possible parameters.
 In such a case, the SWITCH container can be used.
-If, when parsing a command SWITCH container is found inside the command, then to match the only one parameter must be selected for the next word entered by the operator from the parameters nested in SWITCH.
-I.e. with the help of the SWITCH container there is branching parsing.
+If SWITCH container is found inside the command, then to match the conditions only one parameter must be selected from set of SWITCH's nested perameters.
+I.e. with the help of the SWITCH container you can implement a branching.

 The SEQ container defines a sequence of parameters.
-All of them must be are consistently mapped to the command line.
-Although, as noted earlier, The parameters nested in the command are already parsed sequentially, however The container may be useful in more complex designs.
-For example, a container The SEQ itself can be an element of a SWITCH container.
+All of them must be sequentially specified at the command line.
+Although, as noted earlier, the parameters nested in the command are already parsed sequentially, however the container may be useful in more complex cases.
+For example, a SEQ container itself can be an element of a SWITCH container.

-### Command line invitations
+### Command line prompt

-To generate the command line prompt that the operator sees, The `PROMPT` construct is used.
+To generate the command line prompt that the operator sees, the `PROMPT` tag is used.
 The PROMPT tag must be nested inside a VIEW.
-Different VIEWs can have different invitations.
-I.e. depending on the current paths, the operator sees a different invitation.
-The invitation can be dynamic and generated by the `ACTION` actions specified within PROMPT.
+Different VIEWs can have different prompts.
+I.e. depending on the current path, the operator sees a different prompt.
+The prompt can be dynamic and generated by the ACTION specified within PROMPT tag.

-### Autocomplete and tips
+### Autocompletion and help

-For operator convenience, commands and parameters can be realized for commands and parameters hints and autocomplete.
-Hints (help), which explain the purpose of and format of possible parameters, are displayed in the klish client by pressing the key `?`.
-The list of possible additions is printed when the operator presses the `Tab` key.
+For operator convenience, commands and parameters can be autocompleted and have a help strings.
+Help strings explain the purpose and format of parameters, are displayed in the klish client by pressing the `?` key.
+The list of possible completions is printed when the operator presses the `Tab` key.

-To set hints and a list of possible add-ons in the configuration, the following are used `HELP` and `COMPL` tags.
-These tags must be nested relative to of the corresponding commands and parameters.
-For simplicity, the prompts for a parameter or commands can be specified by the main tag attribute if the hint is a is static text and does not need to be generated.
-If the tooltip is dynamic, then its contents are generated by ACTION actions nested inside HELP.
-For of COMPL additions of ACTION actions generate a list of possible values parameters separated by a line feed.
+To set help strings and a list of possible completions in the configuration, the tags `HELP` and `COMPL` are used.
+These tags must be nested to the corresponding commands and parameters.
+If help string is static, it can be specified by the parent tag attribute.
+If the string is dynamic, then its content is generated by ACTION nested inside HELP tag.
+The entries of completion list generated by COMPL tag must be separated by a line feed.

 ### Conditional element

 Commands and parameters can be hidden from the operator based on dynamic conditions.
 A condition is specified using a `COND` tag nested inside a `COND` tag of the corresponding command or parameter.
-Within a COND are one or more ACTION actions.
-If the ACTION return code is `0`, i.e. success, the parameter is available operator.
+Within a COND are one or more ACTIONs.
+If the ACTION return code is `0`, i.e. success, the parameter is available to operator.
 If ACTION returned an error, the element will be hidden.

 ### Plugin

-The klishd process does not load all existing feature plugins in a row, but only the those specified in the configuration using the `PLUGIN` tag.
-Data inside the tag may be interpreted by the plugin initialization function as it sees fit, particularly as a configuration for a plugin.
+The klishd process doesn't load all existing function plugins, but only the those specified in the configuration using the `PLUGIN` tag.
+Data inside the tag may be interpreted by the plugin initialization function, particularly as a plugin configuration.

 ### Hotkeys

-For the operator's convenience, "hot keys" can be set in the klish command configuration. keys".
+For the operator's convenience, "hot keys" can be set in the klish configuration.
 The tag for specifying hotkeys is `HOTKEY`.
 List of hotkeys is passed by the klishd server to the client.
-It is at the discretion of the client to use this information or does not use it.
-For example, for an automated control client hotkey information is meaningless.
+The client's decision is to use this information or don't.
+For example, for an automated control client the hotkey information is meaningless.

-When defining a hotkey, a text command is specified, which should be executed when a hotkey is pressed by the operator.
+When defining a hotkey, a text command is specified, which should be executed when the hotkey is pressed by the operator.
 This can be a quick display the current device configuration, exit the current VIEW, or any other command.
-The klish client "catches" hotkey presses and transmits them to the server command corresponding to the pressed hotkey.
+The klish client "catches" hotkey presses and transmits corresponding command to the server.

 ### Item references